John Murphy (soccer, born 2000): Return to New York Red Bulls II

 On March 3, 2022, Murphy completed a deal to return to New York Red Bulls II, now a USL Championship club.
-On April 2, 2022, Murphy scored his first professional goal in a 3-2 loss to FC Tulsa.
-He scored his second goal of the season on August 20, 2022, in the 2-2 draw against Pittsburgh Riverhounds.
+On April 2, 2022, Murphy scored his first professional goal in a 3–2 loss to FC Tulsa.
+He scored his second goal of the season on August 20, 2022, in the 2–2 draw against Pittsburgh Riverhounds.

 South Georgia Tormenta

 On February 9, 2023, Murphy signed a one-year deal with USL League One side South Georgia Tormenta.

+Forward Madison

+Murphy joined Forward Madison prior to their 2024 season.

 International career

 Murphy has represented the US National Team at the U15, U16 and U17 level.
 He also participated in a U18 National Team Camp for Ireland as he holds dual citizenship.

 Personal life

-Murphy is the younger brother of Monterey Bay FC midfielder James Murphy.
+Murphy is the younger brother of soccer play James Murphy.